wolfcms/docs.wolfcms.org/source/functions.rst

 	<?php echo $this->breadcrumbs('\\'); ?>

+.. _children():

 children()
 ----------

-*children()* returns an array of values relating to the child pages of the current page. [#f2]_ Normally, then, it is not used on its own, but to give some information about published subpages to a given page.
+``children()`` returns an array of values relating to the child pages of the current page. [#f2]_ Normally, then, it is not used on its own, but to give some information about published subpages to a given page.

-The array produced by children() requires a foreach loop to present usable information.
+The array produced by ``children()`` requires a foreach loop to present usable information.
 The most simple listing of subpage titles, then, could look like this:

 .. code-block:: php